serverlessworkflow/specification/specification/README.md

 </tr>
 </table>

-In which case the states data output would include people who's age is less than 40.
+In which case the states data output would include people whose age is less than 40.
 You can change your output path easily during testing, for example:

 ```text
 $.people[?(@.age >= 40)]
 ```

-This allows you to test if your workflow behaves properly for cases when there are people who's age is greater or equal 40.
+This allows you to test if your workflow behaves properly for cases when there are people whose age is greater or equal 40.

 #### ForEach State